The Bylaws of the Church of Jesus Christ in Christian Fellowship

 The officers of the Church of Jesus Christ in Christian Fellowship shall consist of two co-Presidents called the First Elder and the Elect Lady, and a Secretary called the Second Elder; the three consisting a First Presidency.
 Any of these three may act treasurer by unanimous consent of the First Presidency.

 The First Elder and Elect Lady shall be considered the Presidents of the Corporation.
 These may add a council of no more than seven (7) other persons.
 There shall not be less than five (5) and no more than nine (9) officers at any time.
 These shall act as a board of directors (called the Council of Elders) that shall handle the business of the Church of Christ and therefore should be business minded.
-They should see into the spiritual side of all business as well.
+They should attend to the spiritual side of all business as well.
 These should lay hold of the vision given them and see it is implemented, being active members of the Church of Christ.

-FIRST ELDER, ELECT LADY (CO-PRESIDENTS)
+FIRST ELDER and ELECT LADY (CO-PRESIDENTS)

 The First Elder and the Elect Lady are the Presidents of the Corporation.
 They are also a High Priest and a High Priestess respectively holding the offices of President in the Offices of the Priesthood and the Sisterhood of Christ, respectively.
-They shall hold this office until death, until they resign, or until they are removed by common consent by the Council of Elders and the Assembly of Saints.
+They shall hold this office until death, until they resign, or until they are removed by common consent by the Council of Elders and a majority of the Assembly of Saints.
 They are given the office by revelation from God and a vote of common consent by the Assembly of Saints, no less than once per year.

 The vacancy shall be filled by the appointment of a new First Elder or Elect Lady by the revelation from God to the departing member of the First Presidency or the Council of Elders when the departing president is not available to do so.
-In some cases, a Search Committee may be selected who will search for candidates and submit them to the departing member of the presidency and Council of Elders for final approval.
-In most cases, when able, it is best to follow the examples set forth in scripture of the person called by God (First Elder, Elect Lady, or other member of the Council of Elders) to pass the mantle on to the one God has chosen and shown them (Joshua 1, 1 Kings 19:19-21, 2 Kings 2:1-14), imparting the anointing and call of God to the one who has already proven themselves to be faithful (2 Timothy 2:2, Luke 16:12).
+In some cases, a Search Committee may be selected who will search for candidates and submit them to the departing member of the presidency and/or Council of Elders for final approval.
+In most cases, when possible, it is best to follow the examples set forth in scripture of the person called by God (First Elder, Elect Lady, or other member of the Council of Elders) to pass the mantle on to the one God has chosen and shown them (Joshua 1, 1 Kings 19:19-21, 2 Kings 2:1-14), imparting the anointing and call of God to one who has already proven themselves to be faithful (2 Timothy 2:2, Luke 16:12).

-The First Elder and Elect Lady shall be considered the spiritual overseer of the Church of Jesus Christ in Christian Fellowship and shall direct all the church activities.
+The First Elder and Elect Lady shall be considered the spiritual overseer of the Church of Jesus Christ in Christian Fellowship and shall direct all the Fellowship activities.
 They shall preside over all business meetings of the Church of Christ and shall be the ex-officio members of all committees and departments.

-The First Elder and Elect Lady shall be supported according to their needs, either by free-will offerings or by stated allowance as shall be decided upon by the Council of Elders in its regular business sessions.
+The First Elder and Elect Lady shall be supported according to their needs, either by free-will offerings or by a stated allowance as shall be decided upon by the Council of Elders in its regular business sessions.

 The Second Elder is the Secretary of the Corporation and shall be appointed by the First Elder and Elect Lady and ratified first by the Council of Elders before taking office and second by common consent from the Assembly of Saints within one year of the appointment.
 A secretary or administrative assistant may be utilized in the day-to-day record keeping and/or accounts receivable and payable, as is necessary.